-Natural gas revenues for all periods presented in 2010 increased by 36% as compared to 2009, to \$49.7 million in 2010 due to increased production volumes and an increase in average prices received.
-Approximately \$13.4 million of this increase was attributable to higher volumes sold while approximately \$4.3 million of this increase was due to a \$0.50 per Mcf increase in the average realized natural gas price.
+Natural gas revenues increased by 36%, to \$49.7 million, during all 2010 periods presented due to increased production volume and an increase in average prices received.
+Approximately \$11.8 million of this increase was attributable to higher volumes sold while approximately \$6.0 million of this increase was due to a \$.50 per Mcf increase in the average realized natural gas price.